 - Alterations we have made to make our building accessible

 The main entrance to the nursery grounds has been tarmacked to create a flat surface with an accessible doorway.
 We also have accessible toilets.

 Each nursery room has toilets, potties, trainer seats and child friendly wash basins for children to access.
 We have a separate toilet for adults and there are nappy changing areas in each room.
 Spaces are available for parents who may need a private conversation.

 - Specialist resources we have

-We use resources connected to Makaton Friendly Status such as visual aids, Jolly Phonics, Sounds and Letters, transition aids such as key rings, Groovy Lizards music and movement, sports activity, Information Advice and Guidance on local parent support programs.
+We use resources such as visual aids, Jolly Phonics, Sounds and Letters, transition aids such as key rings, Groovy Lizards music and movement, sports activity, Information Advice and Guidance on local parent support programs.
 We are also a nominated provider of vouchers for the local Foodbank.